The All-Party Parliamentary Group on Street Children

 The APPG on Street Children convenes meetings in Parliament to discuss issues and share information about street-connected children worldwide, and communicates concerns to parliamentarians, ambassadors and governments.
 As the APPG’s Secretariat, CSC assists the Co-Chairs by connecting them with our members so that they can learn from and share our Network’s expertise on their parliamentary platform.

-For more information on the APPG on Street Children, or to engage with the group’s work, please contact the APPG Coordinator, Stacy Stroud, at email@example.com.
+For more information on the APPG on Street Children, or to engage with the group’s work, please contact the APPG Coordinator, Stephen Collins, at email@example.com

 Follow the APPG on Street Children on Twitter @APPG_SC.

 This is not an official website of the House of Commons or the House of Lords.
 It has not been approved by either House or its committees.
 All-Party Parliamentary Groups are informal groups of Members of both Houses with a common interest in particular issues.
 The views expressed in these webpages are those of the group.